-While the healthcare industry has been slow to embrace electronic medical records in the past, the current demand for EMR-certified professions is unlikely to lag any time in the near future.
+While the healthcare industry was initially slow to embrace electronic medical records in the past, the current demand for EMR-certified professions is unlikely to lag any time in the near future.
 Employment prospects are strong for professionals with knowledge of both healthcare and information technology.

 EMR certification is a requirement for a number of positions in the field of health informatics, the specialized discipline that applies modern technology and research methods to the healthcare industry.
 Electronic medical records contain provider-specific patient histories, while their more advanced permutation, electronic health records (EHR), detail patients’ entire health and medical histories.

 While a background in healthcare may prove helpful in EMR careers, it’s not strictly necessary.
 EMR jobs consist of duties as various as data conversion, product development, information analytics, staff instruction and training, technical writing, sales, IT support and design or implementation of information and computer systems.

 The salary of EMR careers will vary based on a number of factors such as physical location, education, the type of healthcare facility and the exact scope of the job.
-As this is an emerging field, the U.S. Department of Labor has not yet published salary data for this profession.
+As this is a field where duties and titles can vary greatly, so can the pay.
+The U.S. Department of Labor has not yet published salary data for specific positions.

-BLS reports a median annual wage of just over $37,110 for medical records and health information technicians as of January 2016.
-Careers on the information technology and systems side are uniformly more lucrative, according to the BLS.
-For instance in 2016, the bureau reports that computer information systems managers who work in the health care and social assistance sectors earned a mean annual wage of $131,600, and computer support specialists earned a median annual wage of $51,470.
+BLS reports an average annual wage of just over $44,010 for medical records and health information technicians as of May 2018.2 However, careers on the information technology and systems side are commonly more lucrative, according to the BLS.
+For instance in 2018, the bureau reports that computer information systems managers earned an average annual wage of $152,860, and computer support specialists earned an average annual wage of $55,050.

 In cases like this, personal research in your local market for the most accurate, up-to-date and complete information should be done.
 While national salary and employment data can offer valuable insight into market conditions, they do not necessarily correlate directly with local or regional data.